 Listing Rule 9.8.4 requires the Company to include certain information in a single identifiable section of the Annual Report or a cross reference table indicating where the information is set out.
 The Directors confirm that there are no disclosures to be made in this regard.

 Streamlined Energy and Carbon Reporting

-The Company's environmental statements are set out on pages 23 to 27.
+The Company's approach to ESG is set out on page 12.

 Stakeholder Engagement